Deer-Spangle/faexport/README.md

 ```
 Internal to the docker image, the API exposes port 9292, you can forward that to whichever port you want outside with the `-p` option, in the case above, we're forwarding port 80 into it.

+If cloudflare protection is online, you can specify an environment variable "CF_BYPASS" as a URL to a cloudflare bypass proxy.

 ## Deploying - Heroku